Ickham Social Media Groups and Websites

 BINS: Serco have advised that bins must be left outside each week by 6 am, (not 7 am as before) so that collections are completed on schedule.

-If you see anyone dumping rubbish , please call Adrian Stewart on 07860 917218.
+If you see anyone dumping rubbish (fly tipping) , please call Adrian Stewart on 07860 917218.
 He is from the Enforcement Dept. at Canterbury City Council and is in charge of fining people who flytip.
+Otherwise fly tipping can be reported here.

 CHECKING FOR POSSIBLE POWER CUTS: please click here for an interactive map showing possible power cuts.

-DATA PROTECTION: details of the Data Protection Registration can be found here.
+DATA PROTECTION: details of the Data Privacy Notice can be found here.

 EMERGENCY PLAN: click here for useful numbers in an emergency.